 You should contact the Family Assistance Office to find out exactly how much your family will receive in Family Tax Benefit Part A. You will need to estimate your income – if you’re close to the cut-off amount then it might be best to wait until the end of the financial year once your actual is known.
 You’ll then receive a lump sum payment.

-Family Tax Benefit Part B is an extra payment for single parents and families with one main income – where one parent stays at home to care for a child full-time or only earns a small income.
+Family Tax Benefit Part B is an extra payment for single parents, non-parent carers and couples with one main income – where one parent stays at home to care for a child full-time or only earns a small income.
 This payment is income tested.

-You may be eligible for Family Tax Benefit Part B if you have care of a child for at least 35 per cent of the time who is:
+You may be eligible for Family Tax Benefit Part B if:

 Child Care Benefit

 The Child Care Benefits helps parents with costs for approved and registered child care such as long day care, family day care, occasional day care, outside school hour care and vacation care.

 To be eligible for Child Care Benefit you must: